Bigg Boss OTT (Hindi season 1)

-Bigg Boss OTT 1, also known as Bigg Boss: Over-The-Top, is the first season of the Indian reality digital series Bigg Boss, the first to be released exclusively on OTT platforms Voot and Voot Select.
-It premiered on 8 August 2021 on Viacom18's streaming service Voot and premium streaming service Voot Select with Karan Johar as the host of this digital-only season.
-The Grand Finale of the show took place on 18 September 2021 and Divya Agarwal emerged as the winner, while Nishant Bhat emerged as the runner-up.
+Bigg Boss OTT 1, also known as Bigg Boss: Over-the-Top Season 1, was the first season of the Indian reality digital series Bigg Boss OTT which itself is the spin-off version of Bigg Boss.
+It premiered on 8 August 2021 on Voot with Karan Johar as the host for the OTT version.
+The Grand Finale of the show took place on 18 September 2021 where Divya Agarwal emerged as the winner and Nishant Bhat emerged as the runner-up.